This is a 9-hour program consisting of the following courses:

 - Passing oral and written language proficiency exam in another language

-- Practicum requirements in culturally and linguistically diverse areas that coincide with SPSY courses
+- Practicum requirements in culturally and linguistically diverse areas that coincide with SPSY courses (150 clock hours)

 - Artifacts in the portfolio must demonstrate sufficient experience and proficiency when working within their second language and demonstrated multicultural competencies aligned with NASP standards